Overcoming the odds: Living with JIA

 So what causes JIA?
 The exact genesis of the condition is unknown, but researchers have identified it as an autoimmune or autoinflammatory disease, suspecting that it is triggered by a mix of hereditary and environmental factors.

 “This means that the immune system, which is supposed to fight harmful invaders like bacteria and viruses, has become confused and attacks the body’s cells and tissues instead.
-In JIA, the immune system attacks the tissue lining of the joint known as synovium and in some cases attacks the eyes, causing uveitis,” explained Dr Pauline Chan, Associate Consultant, Division of Paediatric Allergy, Immunology and Rheumatology, Khoo Teck Puat - National University Children’s Medical Institute, National University Hospital (NUH).
+In JIA, the immune system attacks the tissue lining of the joint known as synovium and in some cases attacks the eyes, causing uveitis,” explained Dr Pauline Chan, Associate Consultant, Division of Paediatric Allergy, Immunology and Rheumatology, Khoo Teck Puat - National University Children’s Medical Institute (KTP-NUCMI), National University Hospital (NUH).

 The effects of JIA differ based on the condition’s subcategories, ranging from mild limited joint movement to more severe iterations that can cause fever, body rash, and lymph node enlargement.